ad-si/TaskLite/docs-source/related.md

 ## How to Get Latest Stats

-You can run the GraphgQL query in [`load-related-stats.gql`](load-related-stats.gql`) in the GitHub GraphQL Explorer at [docs.github.com/en/graphql/overview/explorer](
+You can run the GraphQL query in [`load-related-stats.gql`](load-related-stats.gql`) in the GitHub GraphQL Explorer at [docs.github.com/en/graphql/overview/explorer](